 The "tuition and fee specific" scholarships and other tuition/fee specific aid are deducted from the instate portion of tuition only.
 If you are an out-of-state student and have a tuition/fee specific aid, it cannot be applied to your out-of-state balance.

 Amt Reportable to VA for payment : $2,831.00

 Important - Only aid or assistance, sent directly to JMU, that is designated for the sole purpose of reducing a student's tuition and fee cost will be deducted from the charges reported to VA.
 Aid is deemed "general" if it can be applied to other charges or expenses (such as room and board, books, computer, supplies, etc) on a student's account.
 It will not reduce the tuition and fee charges reported to VA.

 If the money is sent directly to you: Documentation is not needed if the scholarship money or other aid is sent directly to you at home and not reflected on your JMU financial account.

-If the money is sent directly to JMU: If you receive any aid/scholarship for a semester that you are requesting Post 9/11 benefits and the money is sent directly to JMU, we will require you to provide written proof from the scholarship host on how the money can be used.
+If the money is sent directly to JMU: If you receive any aid/scholarship for a semester that you are requesting Post 9/11 benefits and the money is sent directly to JMU, we will require you to provide written proof on how the money can be used.
 We will need to know if the money is tuition/fee specific or if it can be applied to other charges on a student's account, such as room and board, books, computer, and/or supplies in addition to tuition and fees.
 This proof will guide us as we process T/F charges to VA and meet VA Compliance requirements.
 We need documentation for either scenario.

 Proof can be obtained from: